-Students who receive federal financial aid and totally withdraw from ALL classes will have to repay some of the federal funds received prior to withdrawal.
-All students who receive federal funds and withdraw from the college in the first 60% of the term, are subject to Federal Repayment Regulations.
-The Financial Aid Office will calculate the amount of federal funds earned up to the point of withdrawal and students will be billed and must repay any federal grant funds eceived but not earned.
+Students who receive federal financial aid and withdraw from courses may have to repay some of the federal funds received prior to withdrawal.
+All students who receive federal funds and from courses in the first 60% of the term, are subject to Federal Repayment Regulations.
+The Financial Aid Office will calculate the amount of federal funds earned up to the point of withdrawal and students will be billed and must repay any federal grant funds received but not earned.
 Failure to repay these funds will result in the denial of future federal financial aid.
 It is advised that you contact the Financial Aid Office before withdrawing from all of your classes so you understand the results of your actions.
 For the refund policy on enrollment fees and nonresident tuition, please see the College Schedule of Classes or the College Catalog.